Aldeyra submits third reproxalap new drug application for the treatment of dry eye disease

-Aldeyra Therapeutics has resubmitted a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) for topical ocular reproxalap for the treatment of signs and symptoms of dry eye disease.1
+Aldeyra Therapeutics has resubmitted a new drug application (NDA) to the FDA for topical ocular reproxalap for the treatment of signs and symptoms of

 Additionally, in the most recent CRL, the FDA noted that it had identified “concerns with the data from the trial submitted to the NDA [in November 2024] that may have affected interpretation of the results,” which the FDA stated may be related to methodological issues, including a difference in baseline scores across treatment arms.